gvsulib/folioreport/README.md

 Again, items showing in this report HAVE NOT had any CHECK-IN events since the specified cut-off date.

-**Item id:** the UUID of the item record in Folio **Location:** location of the item
+**Item id:** the UUID of the item record in Folio
+**Location:** location of the item
-**Call Number, Title, Barcode:**	Should require no explanation **Status:** The current status of this item in Folio-available, checked-out, etc.
+**Call Number, Title, Barcode:**	Should require no explanation
+**Status:** The current status of this item in Folio-available, checked-out, etc.
 **Status Update Date:** The date/time the item was moved to the current status.
-If the item has never been checked out, this will match the date the item record was created in the system.
+If the item has never been checked out, this will match the date the item record was created in the system

 ## Temporary Loan Report